 Think about others over the holidays – especially those alone or ill.

-When I was little we helped a couple of years at the local hospital at their Christmas Day church service, and that was a wonderful way to give a little back.
+When I was a teenager we helped for a couple of years at the local hospital at their Christmas Day church service, and that was a wonderful way to give a little back.

 Other things you could do is give a food hamper to a local charity, drop by and spend a little time with an elderly neighbour, invite someone who is alone to spend time with you, do a few good deeds just for the sake of it – there’s loads to do at this time of year so get your thinking cap on!